JudgeGregg/sphinxwiki/content/pages/ReviewProcess.rst

 * Code which follows the `coding standard <http://twistedmatrix.com/documents/current/core/development/policy/coding-standard.html>`_
 * 100% unit test coverage for all modified and new code (even if it didn't have tests before)
 * 100% API docstring coverage for all modified and new code (even if it didn't have docs before)
-* No `CompatibilityPolicy <{filename}/pages/CompatibilityPolicy.rst>`_ backwards-incompatible changes.
+* No `CompatibilityPolicy </content/pages/CompatibilityPolicy.html>`_ backwards-incompatible changes.
 Please also be sparing when adding 'public' names to the API, as they must be supported in the future.
 If it can start with an underscore and not be exposed publicly, it probably should.
-* Appropriate new or modified "End User" guide documentation (in the form of rst files in the `docs/ <https://github.com/twisted/twisted/tree/trunk/docs>`_ directory)
+* Appropriate new or modified "End User" guide documentation (in the form of.html files in the `docs/ <https://github.com/twisted/twisted/tree/trunk/docs>`_ directory)
 * A file in all relevant "newsfragments" directories describing changes which affect users (See `below <#news-files>`__)

 Authors: How to get your change reviewed
 ========================================

-.. _Security: {filename}/pages/Security.rst
+.. _Security: /content/pages/Security.html

 * There must be a bug in the Twisted bug tracker describing the desired outcome (See `below <#filing-bugs-and-writing-review-requests>`__).